The Coalgebraic Structure of Cell Complexes: The adjunction

+\begin{rem} This result is really a little stronger than stated; it implies that given any morphism of cell complexes one can remove any finite number of strata from the beginning and the remaining square is also a pullback in \textbf{Top}---simply because it is also a morphism of cell complexes.
+This fact will be vital in Section~\ref{sec:comonadicity}. \end{rem}

+\section{The adjunction}

 We now examine some more properties of the category of cell complexes; they will let us see that it is a category of left maps, and in fact one with a useful universal property with respect to $\cat{J}$.

-\subsection{The adjunction}

-We show that there is a right adjoint to $U$, which makes an adjunction that will turn out to be comonadic.
+First we show that there is a right adjoint to $U$, which makes an adjunction that will turn out to be comonadic.
 In order to construct this right adjoint $K$, we will first restrict our attention to $\strata$, and then consider the whole of $\cellcx$.
 It is worth bearing in mind that the construction in this section is very closely analogous to the small object argument; the first proposition gives a single step, the second proposition iterates it.

 \begin{prop} The functor $U\from\strata\to\toparr$ has a right adjoint $K_1$. \end{prop} \begin{proof} Let $f\from A\to B$ be any continuous function between topological spaces; in other words, any object of $\toparr$.
-Let $S$ be the set of all morphisms
+Let $S$ be the set of all morphisms to $f$ of the form

 in $\toparr$, for any $j\in\cat{J}$.
 Notice that any element $s\in S$ comes with a canonical choice of $\kappa_s\in\cat{J}$ and $b_s\from\bound\kappa_s\to A$.
 This means that $(A,S)$ is a stratum.
 It also comes with a canonical morphism $(1_A,E_1f)\from U(A,S)\to f$ in $\toparr$, whose codomain part $E_1f\from\bar{(A,S)}\to B$ is determined by the pushout property of $\bar{(A,S)}$, using $f$ and the codomain part of each $s\in S$.
 We claim that we have just constructed $K_1f$, and that $(1_A,E_1f)$ is the counit of the adjunction.